KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     Means that this orbit will enter a new SOI of another orbital body that is larger in scope and is "outside" the current one. (example: currently in Kerbin orbit, will enter Sun Orbit.)

 MANEUVER
-    Means that this orbit will end due to a manuever node that starts a new orbit?
+    Means that this orbit will end due to a maneuver node that starts a new orbit?